Green Growth Wales »The proposed Green Growth Wales fund aims to increase and accelerate projects to deliver green investment in Wales.Learn more »

 A monthly report showing data by local health board.

-- The number of GP referrals for a first outpatient appointment received at a Welsh Local Health Board was 69,046 in July 2014.
+- The number of GP referrals for a first outpatient appointment received at a Welsh Local Health Board was 54,946 in August 2014.
 There tends to be between 60 and 70 thousand GP referrals per month in Wales.
+This month was the first time it dropped below 60 thousand since December 2013.

-- This is a 4.2 per cent increase compared with June 2014 and a 5.3 per cent decrease compared to July 2013 at an all Wales level.
+- This is a 21.5 per cent decrease compared with July 2014 and a 10.2 per cent decrease compared to August 2013 at an all Wales level.
+It should be noted that there were less working days in August 2014 than July 2014 (20 rather than 23).
 However, this is a volatile series and care should be taken when interpreting short term changes.

 Tel: 029 2082 5016